On the Beach (Neil Young album): Background

-Looking back on the album for the liner notes to the Decade box set, Young wrote that the experience of releasing Harvest, which inspired the despairing themes of On the Beach, "put me in the middle of the road.
+Looking back on the album for the liner notes to the Decade box set, Young wrote of "Heart of Gold": "This song put me in the middle of the road.
 Traveling there soon became a bore, so I headed for the ditch.
 A rougher ride but I saw more interesting people there."
-Recorded after (but released before) Tonight's the Night, On the Beach shares some of that album's bleakness and crude production—which came as a shock to fans and critics alike, as this was the long-awaited studio follow-up to the commercially and critically successful Harvest—but also included hints pointing towards a more subtle outlook, particularly on the opening track, "Walk On".
+Recorded after (but released before) Tonight's the Night, On the Beach shares some of that album's bleakness and crude production — which came as a shock to fans and critics alike, as this was the long-awaited studio follow-up to the commercially and critically successful Harvest.
+It hinted towards a more subtle outlook, particularly on the opening track, "Walk On".

-While the original Rolling Stone review described it as "one of the most despairing albums of the decade", later critics such as Allmusic's William Ruhlmann used the benefit of hindsight to conclude that Young "[w]as saying goodbye to despair, not being overwhelmed by it".
-The despair of Tonight's the Night, communicated through intentional underproduction and lyrical pessimism, gives way to a more polished album that is still pessimistic but to a lesser degree.

-Much like Tonight's the Night, On the Beach was not a commercial success at the time of its release, but over time has attained a high regard from fans and critics alike.
-The album was recorded in a haphazard manner, with Young utilizing a variety of session musicians, and often changing their instruments while offering only barebones arrangements for them to follow (in a similar style to Tonight's the Night).
-He also would opt for rough, monitor mixes of songs rather than a more polished sound, alienating his sound engineers in the process.

-Throughout the recording of the album, Young and his colleagues consumed a homemade concoction dubbed "Honey Slides", a goop of sauteed marijuana and honey that "felt like heroin", at the behest of session musician and de facto producer Rusty Kershaw.
-This may account for the mellow mood of the album, particularly the second half of the LP.
-Young has said of it "Good album.
-One side of it particularly—the side with 'Ambulance Blues', 'Motion Pictures' and 'On the Beach'—it's out there.
+As happened with Tonight's the Night, On the Beach under-performed commercially but went on to attain high regard from fans and critics alike.
+Both albums were recorded in a haphazard manner, with a variety of session musicians often changing their instruments while Young offered basic arrangements for them to follow.
+He chose rough, monitor mixes of songs rather than a more polished sound, alienating his sound engineers in the process.
+Throughout the recording process, Young and his colleagues consumed a homemade concoction dubbed "honey slides", a goop of sauteed marijuana and honey that "felt like heroin", at the behest of session musician and de facto producer Rusty Kershaw.
+This may account for the mellow mood of the album, particularly on its second half.

+While the original Rolling Stone review described On the Beach as "one of the most despairing albums of the decade", later critics, including Allmusic's William Ruhlmann, used the benefit of hindsight to conclude that Young was in fact "saying goodbye to despair, not being overwhelmed by it".
+Neil Young concluded: "Good album.
+One side of it particularly — the side with "Ambulance Blues", "Motion Pictures" and "On the Beach".
+It's out there.
 It's a great take."